7 Reasons To Seek Addiction Treatment

 Morphine is a powerful derivative of opium, a drug extracted from the poppy plant.
-It is primarily used in hospital settings to treat severe pain.
-Only four countries—Australia, France, Spain, and Turkey—are legally authorized to grow poppy plants for medicinal use.
+And though morphine is far from an unheard of drug in the field of internal medicine, it is primarily used in hospital settings to treat severe pain.
+Only four countries—Australia, France, Spain, and Turkey—are legally authorized to grow poppy plants for medicinal use such as morphine production.

-While morphine was originally extracted and used in its pure form from opium, today doctors use semi-synthetic versions.
+While morphine was originally extracted and used in its pure form from opium, today doctors use semi-synthetic versions of the drug.
 Morphine comes in several forms, including extended-release tablets and capsules, syrups, injections, and suppositories.
 People who abuse morphine sometimes also smoke or snort it.

 Morphine is generally only prescribed to people who have severe, long-term, or chronic pain—such as cancer-related pain, pain after surgery, or pain after a heart attack.
-But it is commonly abused and sold as a street drug.
-And, like other opioid drugs, morphine can be very addictive.
+Unfortunately, morphine is also commonly abused and sold as a street drug.

 Commonly abused name-brand drugs containing morphine include: